kaisdukes/rosenblatt-perceptron/README.md

 We can understand how to minimize errors by introducing a loss function, also known as an error function.
 Although not always used in practice, for a simplified view one possible choice of loss function for the perceptron is the [mean squared error](https://en.wikipedia.org/wiki/Mean_squared_error) (MSE).
 This is defined using the squared difference between the expected classification and the weighted sum.
 Other choices for loss functions include the perceptron criterion or hinge loss.

 The Python code accompanying this article utilizes a perceptron as a binary classifier for two types of flowers in Fisher's classic [Iris dataset](https://en.wikipedia.org/wiki/Iris_flower_data_set).
 While the code uses the perceptron criterion for practicality, the explanation below uses MSE as a learning exercise.
-MSE is also more applicable to other machine learning models.
+MSE is also more applicable to other machine learning models (see also [ADALINE](https://en.wikipedia.org/wiki/ADALINE)).

 Let `y` be the expected classification (1 or 0) for a specific example with input `x`.
 We then define the MSE loss function by summing over training examples: